xbmc/xbmc/docs/README.iOS.md

 ![Kodi Logo](resources/banner_slim.png)

 # iOS build guide
-This guide has been tested with macOS 10.13.4()17E199 High Sierra and Xcode 9.3(9E145).
+This guide has been tested with macOS 10.13.4(17E199) High Sierra and 10.14.4(18E226) Mojave on Xcode 9.4.1(9F2000) and Xcode 10.2(10E125).
 It is meant to cross-compile Kodi for iOS using **[Kodi's unified depends build system](../tools/depends/README.md)**.
 Please read it in full before you proceed to familiarize yourself with the build procedure.

 ## Table of Contents
 1. **[Document conventions](#1-document-conventions)**